Phenomenal-Cat/MF3D-docs/source/MF3D-Background.rst

 Why are neuroscientists creating virtual reality monkeys?
 The answer requires a brief history of the field of social neuroscience and the importance of the macaque monkey as an animal model for understanding the human brain and psychiatric disorders.

-Studying the Social Primate Brain
+Studying the social primate brain
 -------------------------------------

 .. image:: _images/NHPSpeciesPieChart.png